ministryofjustice/cloud-platform/architecture-decision-record/018-Dedicated-Ingress-Controllers.md

 balancers (approx. $25/month per ingress), it has become unsustainable.
-We usually have 6 replicas of the ingress controller pod, and we have started to see instances of several of these pods crash-looping (usually because they have run out of shared memory).
+We usually have 6 replicas of the ingress controller pod, and we have started to see instances of several of these pods crash-looping (usually because they have run out of shared memory, which cannot be increased in kubernetes.
+See [this issue] for more information).

 We believe this is because the nginx config has become so large (over 100K lines), that sometimes pods fail to reload it when it is changed, or the pod is